 I'm interested in local songs, dialect and culture and particularly the social and natural history of the Blaydon locality, my home patch.
 I have some Blaydon area historical information on the website which I hope you might find interesting, even though I'm no expert.
 Check out the amazing stories of Sir Ambrose Crowley and Crowley's Crew, The Cowens, Blaydon Burn and last but not least, the checkered history of the legendary Blaydon Races.

 The Blaydon Races anthem is the most famous of a quite astonishing and immensley varied repertoire of local song in dialect, a tradition of which Geordies worldwide are rightly proud.
-I think they uniquely encapsulate our culture, history, emotions and language in a delightful way.
+I think they uniquely encapsulate our culture, humour, history, emotions and language in a delightful way.
 This heritage of Tyneside and Northumbrian dialect songs goes back over centuries.

 They range from old folk songs, handed down aurally, to Victorian Music Hall.
 From songs from the 1950s radio program 'What Cheor Geordie' to recent pop songs.